stoikerty/dev-toolkit/README.md

 # This will create an index-file for each dynamic route (-d --dynamic or --build --dynamic)
 dev-toolkit --build --dynamic
 ```
+- html is pre-rendered and inserted into the body, awh yeah 💪
 - creates multiple js-bundles, one for each dynamic page
 - each `index.html` contains a `script`-link to the `app` bundle and the page-bundle
 - scripts use `async` and `defer`-attributes as appropriate
+- each subsequent page can be pre-cached and loaded on demand

 ---